-This compound is just one of over a dozen compounds in the 2C-X family that were reported by Shulgin in his book PiHKAL (1990).
-He listed this compound as one of his “magical half-dozen” — which are a list of 12 chemicals he felt had the greatest significance.
+This compound is just one of over a dozen compounds in the 2C-X family that was reported by Shulgin in his book PiHKAL (1990).
+He listed this compound as one of his “magical half-dozen” — which is a list of 12 chemicals he felt had the greatest significance.

 A US study surveyed 356,413 people from 2008 to 2016 to explore the use of psychedelics in the general population .
 The study reported 2C-E as the third-most commonly used substance in the 2C-X class.
 The most popular was 2C-B (30%), followed by 2C-I (24%) and 2C-E (15%).

 The chemical structure of 2C-E is similar to mescaline — which is the active ingredient in the psychoactive species of cacti, San Pedro, Peyote, and the Peruvian Torch Cactus.
 2C-E has similar psychedelic effects as mescaline but with a distinct flavor of its own.

 While many people enjoy the effects of 2C-E, it’s also gained a reputation for being one of the more challenging psychedelics.